kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/README.md

 - ➡️ **Feature interpretation** is more of a post-hoc step that is more hands-on.
 This is  not covered in this reposotiry, see [x-AI](https://github.com/kyaiooiayk/Explainable-AI-xAI-Notes).
 ***

-## A note on the notebook rendering
-Each notebook has two versions (all python scripts are unaffected by this):
-- One where all the markdown comments are rendered in black& white.
-These are placed in the folder named `GitHub_MD_rendering` where MD stands for MarkDown.
-- One where all the markdown comments are rendered in coloured.
-***

 ## Available tutorials
 - [Automatic feature selection](https://github.com/kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/blob/main/tutorials/Automatic%20feature%20selection.ipynb)
 - [Categorical features correlation](https://github.com/kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/blob/main/tutorials/Categorical%20features%20correlations.ipynb)